Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 (c) CANDIDATE PROFILES.
 The Administrator will provide the parties with the profiles and resumes of all candidates.
 Profiles and resumes are completed by candidates.
 AHLA does not verify the information in profiles and resumes and does not warrant that they are accurate, current, or complete.

 (g) SELECTION PROCESS.
-After removing any candidate struck from the list by a party, the Administrator will select the candidate with the lowest combined score from Ranking Sheets completed on time.
+After removing any candidate struck from the list by a party, the Administrator will select the candidate with the lowest combined score from the rankings submitted on time.
 The process used in the event of a tie score is illustrated in Exhibit 1.

 3.3 Acceptance of Appointment

-A candidate accepts an appointment by completing an Arbitrator’s Acceptance Form in the ECM.
-If a candidate does not accept the appointment within the five (5) day period, and no extension has been granted, the Administrator will offer it to the candidate with the next lowest ranking.
+A candidate accepts an appointment by completing an Arbitrator’s Acceptance Form.
+If a candidate does not accept the appointment within the five (5) day period, and no extension has been granted, the Administrator may offer it to the candidate with the next lowest ranking.
 The Administrator will repeat this process until an arbitrator is appointed.

 3.4 Appointment Date